yudai-nkt/dotfiles/README.md

 ## Overview
 This repository shouldn't need further introduction thanks to the pretty self-explanatory name.

+## Supported Platforms

+Setup scripts are tested on GitHub Actions weekly and whenever changes in relevant files are committed to the main branch.
+The test runs on the following runners.

+- `macos-latest`

 ## Content
 This repository contains dotfiles of the following softwares: